zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/sync-adb-dcat/sync-adb-dcat.md

     ![](./images/code-execution-complete.png " ")
 -->

 2. Copy your SQL Worksheet URL and paste it into a new browser tab.
-As the initialized script is running in the original worksheet, you'll check the status of the script execution in a new SQL Worksheet.
+As the initialize script is running in the original worksheet, you'll check the status of the script execution in a new SQL Worksheet in the new browser tab.

     ![](./images/copy-worksheet-url.png " ")